telerik/winforms-docs/controls/gridview/exporting-data/spread-export.md

     - *ExportAsHidden*: The exporter will export hidden rows as hidden in excel.

     >note MS Excel does not support other ways of hiding a column/row different from setting its width to zero.
-To avoid including hidden columns or rows in the exported excel file you could set __HiddenColumnOption__ or __HiddenRowOption__ property to *DoNotExport* :
+To avoid including hidden columns or rows in the exported excel file you could set __HiddenColumnOption__ or __HiddenRowOption__ property to *DoNotExport*.
-    >

 * __PagingExportOption:__ Defines which pages to be exported, when paging is used in **RadGridView**.